amaroom/commandbox-amazon/README.md

-Configuration settings for _Web_ and _Server_ contexts, such as the file `railo-web.xml.cfm` for _Web_ contexts and `railo-server.xml` for the _Server_ context are in their respective folders and can be replace or overridden bith binding.
+Configuration settings for _Web_ and _Server_ contexts, such as the file `railo-web.xml.cfm` for _Web_ contexts and `railo-server.xml` for the _Server_ context, are in their respective folders and can be replace or overridden with binding.

 #### Example context paths